The York Suburban girls' soccer team came ready to play on Wednesday night.

 The Trojan defense took care of the rest.
 Suburban utilized a suffocating defensive approach that limited West York to just two shots on goal all night.

 As the final seconds ticked off the clock in their regular-season-ending 2-0 victory, the home team had another reason to celebrate.
+The triumph allowed Coach Tom Shugars' team to claim a share of the York-Adams Division II title with the Bulldogs.
+Both teams finished at 8-1-1.

 "We knew coming into this game that West York is a great team," senior co-captain Lexi Ketterman said.
 "We had to get it done."